f-prime/fist/README.md

-spear> INDEX document_1 Some text that I want to index INDEXED spear> INDEX document_2 Some other text that I want to index spear> SEARC I want to index
+spear> INDEX document_1 Some text that I want to index INDEXED spear> INDEX document_2 Some other text that I want to index spear> SEARCH I want to index
 ["document_1", "document_2"]
 spear> DELETE to index
 spear> SEARCH to index